xiongchiamiov/jellylorum/docs/README.md

 solution will be imperfect, and users will gladly spend a small amount of their time fixing issues that directly affect them.

+This, of course, will require the creation of a moderation system, in which users' changes are not saved immediately, but put into a queue that admins have to approve.
+Diff engine, did you say?

 An almost entirely blank database is a terrible thing to greet users with on a launch, however, so we cannot rely entirely upon user volunteerism.